dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 ![Alt text](resources/111.png)

 We have already set up the buffer, which is the `linear_buf` struct.
-Now all we need is to write a few companion functions to make it useful.
+Now we just need to write a few companion functions to make it useful.

-First up is `linear_buf_reset()`, where it wipes the buffer clean and resets the `curr_index`.
+First up is `linear_buf_reset()`.
+It wipes the buffer clean and resets the `curr_index`.

 We write the function body in `linear_buf.c`: